uxmapbiz/uxmap-git/docs/updates.md

 Chronological changelog of project decisions and feature changes.

 ---
+## 2025-07-19 – Day 6

+- Completed MVP architecture for journey map: dashboard layout now manages state and navigation for website analysis.
+- Updated max token, truncation to 15,000 input and 1,000 for output (GPT 3.5 turbo limits)
+- Refactored navigation to use `DashboardPage` with sidebar (`SideNav`) and new Home, Journey Map, and Results pages.
+- Updated all screens to use parent-passed props: `websiteUrl` and `onWebsiteSubmitted`.
+- Implemented recursive menu tree in `JourneyMapPage` using `ExpansionTile`.
+- Result page now fetches and displays analysis for the current website.

 ## 2025-07-12 – Day 5

 - Integrated Firebase Firestore for saving and retrieving UX analysis results.